 If we left the EU without an alternative trade deal in place then we’d still have a choice about whether to put tariffs on imports.

-It’s correct that the UK would be able to choose what tariffs it put on imports from other countries, should it leave the EU customs union without a free trade agreement in place.
+It’s correct that the UK would be able to choose what tariffs it put on imports from other countries, after it left the EU customs union.

 “We would be in a very strong position to retaliate if vicious tariffs were imposed on us.”

-Whether or not we’d be in a “strong position” is a more complicated and speculative question than we can confirm or deny in a factcheck.
+Whether or not we’d be in a “strong position” to respond is a more complicated and speculative question than we can confirm or deny in a factcheck.

-We can say that other countries wouldn’t be able to pick on the UK and impose specific tariffs on UK-made goods or services.
-And broadly, the UK would also have to apply the same tariffs to everyone else if it didn’t have any trade deals.
+We can say that any tariffs would have to conform with limits agreed in the World Trade Organisation, and also that other countries wouldn’t be able to pick on the UK and impose specific tariffs on UK-made goods or services (or vice versa).

-The UK will still be a member of the World Trade Organisation (WTO) after it leaves the EU.
+The UK will still be a member of the WTO after it leaves the EU (there will be negotiations about the details of the UK’s membership status outside the EU, although there’s some debate about how difficult these will be).
 Members of the WTO have to put the same tariffs on every trading partner worldwide, unless they are part of a customs union or have some kind of free trade agreement.

 The EU customs union is one such agreement.
 That’s why there’s often disagreement about whether to think of the EU as essentially pro-free trade or protectionist.
 It removes tariff barriers between its members, negotiates Free Trade deals on behalf of all of them, and imposes a Common External Tariff on anyone it doesn't have a trade deal with.

 The EU also tries to eliminate other barriers to free trade among its members, like non-tariff barriers, and there’s a question about whether the UK will have the same influence over these things once it leaves the customs union.

 The factcheck now refers to the debate about the UK’s WTO commitments outside of the EU, and puts more emphasis on how they will act as a constraint on what tariffs it could set.